magentabusiness/magentabusiness.github.io/docs/getting-started-guides/helloworld.md

 ## Step 2.
 Connect device

 To connect the device you need to get the device credentials first.
-ThingsBoard supports various device credentials.
+IoT Hub supports various device credentials.
 We recommend using default auto-generated credentials which is access token for this guide.

 {% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}